webmaster-icsd/icsd.org/_nav-pages/2022-04-01-ramadan-1443-taraweeh-recitation-schedule.md

 ---
 ## Taraweeh Quran Recitation Schedule

 Our qari for Ramadan 2022 is Qari **Hassan Hlayhel**.
-We all welcome him to our community and wish all of use have a blessed ramadan.
+We all welcome him to our community and wish all of us have a blessed ramadan.
 He will be following the below **recitation schedule**.

 **Date**| **Night**| **Ayah** | **Page**